swiss-ai-center/core-engine/docs/tutorials/implement-service.md

 1. Import the OpenCV library and the get_extension function from the tasks service.
 This function is used to guess the extension of the image based on the input type.
 2. Change the description of the service.
 3. Change the name and the slug of the service.
-This is used to identify the service in the engine.
+This is used to identify the service in the Core Engine.
 4. Change the input/output fields of the service.
 The name of the field is the key of the dictionary that will be used in the process function.
 The type of the field is the type of the data that will be sent to the service.
 They are defined in the FieldDescriptionType enum.
 5. Change the process function.
 This is the core of the service.
 The data is a dictionary with the keys being the field names set in the data_in_fields.
 The result must be a dictionary with the keys being the field names set in the data_out_fields.
 6. Change the API description and summary.